Abundant Art is a cross-arts platform celebrating intercultural creative practice among diverse communities.

 We are pleased to collaborate with the Universities on their exciting Micro-Placements/Internship Programmes which provide us with the opportunity to engage with talented and proactive students and offer opportunities to gain professional experience through short-term career- exploration placements.
 We are pleased to be on board to support students into developing their employability skills through tangible projects or deliverables of value to our organisation.
 We feel privileged to create opportunities for students at the early stages of their career and establishing long-lasting links for future employment.

-We thank The National Lottery Heritage Fund and Arts Council England for their support with some of our projects.
+We thank The National Lottery Heritage Fund and Arts Council England for their generous support.

 Our Collaborators